FOSDEM/website/content/manuals/program/devroom.md

 To be updated for the 2022 online event

+## Communication

+FOSDEM uses the devroom-manager mailing list for communications with the people who are organising devrooms.
+Please make sure you read this list and keep the messages for reference.

+The FOSDEM Devrooms team can be contacted using devrooms@fosdem.org.
+Please try to remember to send individual requests to that address and keep this devroom-manager mailing list for messages and discussion that may be of interest to other devrooms.

+Secondly, we create mail aliases <room>-devroom-manager@fosdem.org that provide a convenient way for us to contact each other, for example to discuss moving proposed talks between devrooms.
+Note that these alias expansions also include devrooms@fosdem.org.
+Again, please make sure you read those messages.

+Thirdly, we can create additional mailing lists for devrooms to use either for a wider team of organisers or for visitors and these may be public or private.

+## Devroom managers

+Each devroom needs to send to [devrooms@fosdem.org](https://lists.fosdem.org/listinfo/devrooms) the list of the pentabarf account names of any room organisers who need to be granted access.

+Devrooms managers list can be track on the devroom managers report: https://penta.fosdem.org/report/devroom_managers

+Devroom managers status grant access to:

+- devroom mailing list
+- talk review
+- talk moderation during live online event

 ## Before the event

 ### Call for Participation / call for papers